tracer-x/TracerX-examples/README.md

 - **llbmc-bench** - Examples of C/C++ programs, with the fix suggested by Jonas Wagner.
 There are several modifications from the original version at http://llbmc.org/files/downloads/llbmc-bench-1.1.tgz for running with KLEE, e.g., replaced LLBMC API calls with the corresponding KLEE API calls.

-- **coreutils-6.10** - Examples of 89 stand-alone programs in the GNU COREUTILS utility suite, which form the core user-level environment installed on millions of Unix systems.
+- **coreutils-6.10** - Examples of 89 stand-alone programs in the GNU COREUTILS utility suite.
 In this version, KLEE able to find some bugs.

 - **coreutils-6.11** Examples of newer version of Coreutils-6.10 where the bugs that were being reported by KLEE had been fixed.